 However, within 2 decades, the entire has taken a 180-degree turn.
 It’s become the customers’ turf now.
 Organizations of all sizes are now seeking call center assistance because they know that without providing an impeccable customer experience it’s the end game for them.

 Today, India leads this sector with more than 66% of total call centers in the world to its name.
 Other nations who are also racing in this league are Philippines, Brazil, Bulgaria, Indonesia, etc. Even in the United States, the number of call centers is on the rise, leaving the taboo of high cost behind and subtly focusing on the importance of first-string customer experience.

 Recognizing the need for valued customer service, call centers have also up their game remarkably.
-They have the ultra-modern technologies with the latest equipment and state-of-art integration tools so as to provide seamless assistance to the customers.
+They have ultra-modern technologies with the latest equipment and state-of-art integration tools so as to provide seamless assistance to the customers.
 The training schedule of call centers’ agents is also tightened so as to leave no stone unturned.
-Customer satisfaction is the ultimate prize every business is in pursuit for, which is pushing call centers even more to attain excellence.
+Customer satisfaction is the ultimate prize every business is in pursuit of, which is pushing call centers even more to attain excellence.

 The Darker Side

 This all may seem and sound so fascinating, right?
 But there is a catch.
 Even though a majority of businesses in the entire world are now availing call center services, customers’ feedback about these service providers remains not so convincing.

 As said, customers are on the upper edge today and the slightest deflection in their expectations could end your business with a loss bigger than you can anticipate.
 As per a report from Forrester, when experienced a below-par or lousy service experience, 64% of the customers straightaway stop recommending the business.
 That’s not good at all for any business.

 Also, a customer lost because of poor service deliverance cannot be easily win-back as there is only a 20% probability of doing so.